2019 Victorian AgriFutures™ Rural Women's Award winner and finalists

 Carly Jordan, from south west Victoria, is working hard to develop a migrant resettlement model that assists regional towns to boost their populations and economies.

-Odette Suitor, from Sunbury, is continuing to innovate a grains storage concept to improve the efficiency of grain harvest and is preparing to take the concept to industry.
+Odette Suitor, from Sunbury, is continuing to innovate a grains storage concept to improve the efficiency of grain harvest.
+She is preparing to take the concept to industry.